-The Theatre course will prepare students for a career choice as an actor, director, (set-, stage-, sound- or light-) designer or playwright.
+The Theatre course will prepare students for a career choice as an actor, director, (set-, stage-, sound- or light-) designer and or playwright.

 However, the possibilities reach far beyond these obvious career paths.
-The life skills learned in Theatre of building confidence, collaboration, creativity, personal development and a richer understanding of self will prepare students for basically any career path that will require someone to lead a team, to give presentations, to interact with others or to communicate a message, these are well sought after qualities in any career choice.
+The life skills learned in Theatre like for example building confidence, collaboration, creativity, personal development and self-exploration, will prepare students for any career path that will require someone to lead a team, to give presentations, to interact with others or to communicate a message, These are well sought after qualities in any career choice.